-At Lake Daylesford, you can both trout and redfin.
+At Lake Daylesford, you can catch both trout and redfin.
 Seasonally redfin is more active in the warmer months and trout active on the colder months.
 The lake gets up to 9 meters deep in some stretches whilst being quite shallow along the banks.
 For land-based anglers there scattered jetties all along the lake.
 This is a great way to enjoy a scenic bushwalk with rod in hand stopping every few minutes to try flicking soft plastics or baits along these stops.
 You can also fish Lake Daylesford by kayak and Canoe.
 A productive way of fishing this style is flicking shallow diving lures and soft plastics along the banks and structure which will no doubt catch you plenty of redfin.

-Shallow diving hard body lures and heavily weighted soft plastic minnow imitations are also excellent choices.
+Lake Daylesford is a great location for lures and soft plastics.
+Check out our guide on the best lures to catch redfin.
+Long casting metal lures, blades, vibes and spoons are also a good option worth trying when fishing from the banks.
+They will allow you to cover great distances and target both trout and redfin at the same time.
+Shallow diving hard body lures and soft plastic minnow imitations are also excellent choices.
 Traditional lures such as spinners and Tassie devils will also work really well especially in bright colours.
 You won’t need to get to fancy here a simple cast and slow roll will be effective.
 You may also consider trolling these slowly from your boat or kayak.
 In the early mornings, you may spot trout breaking the surface to take flys and crickets.
 Therefore fly and cricket imitations lures and soft plastics such as the savage Gear Mayfly are also options worth trying.

 When targeting freshwater species such as trout and redfin we recommend fishing with a light spinning rod.
 This will make the experience more enjoyable and improve your catch rates.
 We suggest a 1-3 or 2-4 kilo fishing rod.
 Coupled with a 2000, 2500 or 3000 size reel that’s been spooled with a decent quality braid between 4-8 pound.
 Then finished with roughly a rod length of a quality fluorocarbon leader.

 Trout and redfin are notorious for feeding more aggressively on dawn and dusk.
 So we highly recommend fishing the first and last hours of sunlight.
 With redfin more active in the warmer months and trout more active in the colder months.